When is Commonwealth Day?

 The day is marked by a Commonwealth Service held at Westminster Abbey in London.

 Every year a specific theme is chosen for Commonwealth Day.
-For 2016, the theme is 'An Inclusive Commonwealth'.
+For 2019, the theme is 'A Connected Commonwealth'.